magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 Practise according to your capacity.
 Do you sleep a lot?
 Then try going against the grain.
 Do you eat a lot?
 Then try eating less.
-Take as much practice as you need, using and as your basis.
-Then throw in the practices also.
-These practices are for digging into the defilements.
-You may find the basic practices still not enough to really uproot the defilements, so you have to incorporate the practices as well.
+Take as much practice as you need, using sīla, samādhi and paññā as your basis.
+Then throw in the *dhutaṅga* practices also.
+These *dhutaṅga* practices are for digging into the defilements.
+You may find the basic practices still not enough to really uproot the defilements, so you have to incorporate the *dhutaṅga* practices as well.

-These practices are really useful.
-Some people can’t kill off the defilements with basic sīla and samādhi, they have to bring in the practices to help out.
-The practices cut off many things.
+These *dhutaṅga* practices are really useful.
+Some people can’t kill off the defilements with basic sīla and samādhi, they have to bring in the *dhutaṅga* practices to help out.
+The *dhutaṅga* practices cut off many things.
 Living at the foot of a tree isn’t against the precepts.
-But if you determine the practice of living in a charnel ground and then don’t do it, that’s wrong.
+But if you determine the *dhutaṅga* practice of living in a charnel ground and then don’t do it, that’s wrong.
 Try it out.
 What’s it like to live in a charnel ground?
 Is it the same as living in a group?

-: this translates as ‘the practices which are hard to do’.
+*Dhutaṅga*: this translates as ‘the practices which are hard to do’.
 These are the practices of the Noble Ones.
-Whoever wants to be a Noble One must use the practices to cut the defilements.
+Whoever wants to be a Noble One must use the *dhutaṅga* practices to cut the defilements.
 It’s difficult to observe them and it’s hard to find people with the commitment to practise them, because they go against the grain.

 For instance they say to limit your robes to the basic three robes; to maintain yourself on almsfood; to eat only from the bowl; to eat only